mwanakijiji/rrlfe/docs/tutorial_gen.rst

 The basic idea is as follows:

-#.
-We take synthetic spectra with known input parameters, normalize them,
-and measure the EWs of the absorption lines.
+1. We take synthetic spectra with known input parameters, normalize them, and measure the EWs of the absorption lines.
 Knowing the metallicities [Fe/H], we make a functional fit that is an extension of the one in Layden 1994.
 The raw solution is output as a FITS file containing the MCMC posteriors and relevant information in the header.
 'Raw' in this context signifies that no offset correction has been applied to the solution to make it consistent with retrievals based on high-resolution spectroscopy.
 `Here <https://raw.githubusercontent.com/mwanakijiji/rrlfe/main/example_calibration_generation_raw_min_working_example.py>`_
-is an example script that does through all these steps, though we step through them below.
+is an example script that does through all these steps, and we step through them below.

-#.
-To find the offset correction between the [Fe/H] values based on the raw and high-res studies, we retrieve
-[Fe/H] based on empirical low-resolution spectroscopy from stars which already have known values based on high-resolution spectroscopy.
+2. To find the offset correction between the [Fe/H] values based on the raw and high-res studies, we retrieve [Fe/H] based on empirical low-resolution spectroscopy from stars which already have known values based on high-resolution spectroscopy.
 By comparing the two [Fe/H] values for these stars, the parameters of this correction are added into the FITS header of the raw calibration to produce a 'final' calibration.

-To put all this into practice, we call different classes from rrlfe and string them together into a pipeline.
+To put all this into practice, we call different classes from ``rrlfe`` and string them together into a pipeline.
-The user gives each instantiated module a module_name, which allows it to be distinguished from other modules when the pipeline is run.
+The user gives each instantiated module a ``module_name``, which allows it to be distinguished from other modules when the pipeline is run.

 Note the first series of steps---normalizing spectra, measuring the EWs of their absorption lines,